turnkeylinux/confconsole/docs/Networking.rst

 NOT be persistent post-reboot.
 The networking can still be reconfigured on the running system.
 However, changes will be lost on reboot.
-As a general rule, it is recommended that unless you have a need to reconfigure newtorking within the instance, that the desired settings are configured on the host.
+As a general rule, it is recommended that unless you have a need to reconfigure networking within the instance, set the desired configuration on the host.

-Some other platforms (e.g. AWS EC2) may not work correctly if a static IP is set.
+Some other platforms (e.g. AWS EC2 and OpenStack) may ll almost certainly break if a static IP is set!
+Future TurnKey Cloud builds (currently includes EC2, Xen and OpenStack) will have the Networking config options disabled.

 Technical note
 --------------